Brand Archetypes: Discover Which of the 12 is Yours and Why it Matters

 Brand archetypes fall into four main sections that drive human motivation along two axes.
 Many people desire to be liked, while others want to be individuals and go their own way, just as many have a deep need for security and safety, while others want to master their own lives and take risks.

-Each archetypes us divided into what motivates them.
+Each archetypes is divided into what motivates them.

 Legacy Brand Archetypes